-'''

-service redis-server start (continues on next page)
+''' service redis-server start

-'''

 cron

 service nginx start

 service omero-web restart

+'''

 You can manage the sessions using the following configuration options and commands:

 - Session cookies omero.web.session_expire_at_browser_close: - A boolean that determines whether to expire the session when the user closes their browser.
 See Django Browser-length sessions vs. persistent sessions documentation for more details.
 The default value is True: